How Press Brakes Shape Metal

 Release

 After reaching the intended angle, the ram retracts.
-The formed part is removed and may proceed to additional processes such as CNC machining services if further refinement is required.
+The formed part is removed and may proceed to additional processes if further refinement is required.

 Applications of Press Brakes